-(3)(a) If a request for access to a record of a governmental body may be refused in terms of subsection (1)(a), (b), (c)or (d), or could, if it existed, be so refused, and the disclosure of the existence or non-existence of the record would be likely to cause the harm contemplated in subsection (1)(a), (b), (c) or (d), the information officer concerned may refuse to confirm or deny the existence or non-existence of the record.
+(3)(a) If a request for access to a record of a governmental body may be refused in terms of subsection (1), or could, if it existed, be so refused, and the disclosure of the existence or non-existence of the record would be likely to cause the harm contemplated in any provision of subsection (1), the information officer concerned may refuse to confirm or deny the existence or non-existence of the record.

-(b) If the information officer so refuses to confirm or deny the existence or nonexistence of the record, the notice referred to in section 20(2)(b), must-
+(b) If the information officer so refuses to confirm or deny the existence or non-existence of the record, the notice referred to in section 19(3), must-

-- (i) state that fact; - (ii) identify the provision of subsection (1) in terms of which access would have been refused if the record existed; - (iii) state the findings and the reasons for the refusal as required by section 20(2)(b)(i) and (ii), respectively, so far as they can be given without causing the harm contemplated in subsection (1)(a), (b), (c) or (d); and - (iv) state that the requester in question may lodge an internal appeal with the head of the governmental body in question against the refusal as required by section 20(2)(b)(iii).
+- (i) state that fact; - (ii) identify the provision of subsection (1) in terms of which access would have been refused if the record had existed; - (iii) state the findings and the reasons for the refusal, as required by section 19(3)(a) and (b), in so far as they can be given without causing the harm contemplated in any provision of subsection (1); and - (iv) state that the requester concerned may lodge an internal appeal with the head of the governmental body concerned against the refusal as required by section 50 19(3)(c).